-Previous political agreements had led to the establishment of Russian army bases in Crimea.
-With the support of pro-Russian civilian militias, Russia tightened its grip on the region.
+Prior to these events, political agreements had allowed the establishment of Russian military bases in Crimea.
+Backed by pro-Russian civilian militias, Russia intensified its control over the region.
 Russian soldiers engaged in negotiations with Ukrainian national forces, moving from one Ukrainian army base to the next.
-Tensions escalated as pro-Russian and pro-Ukrainian protest groups faced each other, with deaths and wounded on both sides.
+Tensions escalated as pro-Russian and pro-Ukrainian protest groups confronted each other, resulting in casualties on both sides.